ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

                         NumberAnimation { from: -10; to: 10; duration: 8000; easing.type: Easing.InOutSine }
                     }

-For examples of using
-:ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` and
-:ref:`NumberAnimation <sdk_qtquick_numberanimation>` on the ``x`` and ``y`` properties and the ``width`` and ``height`` properties, see NewGameScreen.qml.
+For examples of using :ref:`SequentialAnimation <sdk_qtquick_sequentialanimation>` and :ref:`NumberAnimation <sdk_qtquick_numberanimation>` on the ``x`` and ``y`` properties and the ``width`` and ``height`` properties, see NewGameScreen.qml.

-.. rubric:: Emitting Particles
-   :name: emitting-particles

 In addition to animation, we use particles to generate motion on the game screens.
-We use the
-`ParticleSystem </sdk/apps/qml/QtQuick/Particles.ParticleSystem/>`_  QML
-type in maroon.qml to make bubbles appear at the bottom of the new game screen and game canvas and slowly float towards the top on varying trajectories.
+We use the `ParticleSystem </sdk/apps/qml/QtQuick/Particles.ParticleSystem/>`_  QML type in maroon.qml to make bubbles appear at the bottom of the new game screen and game canvas and slowly float towards the top on varying trajectories.

-To use the
-`ParticleSystem </sdk/apps/qml/QtQuick/Particles.ParticleSystem/>`_
-type, we must import Qt Quick Particles:
+To use the `ParticleSystem </sdk/apps/qml/QtQuick/Particles.ParticleSystem/>`_  type, we must import Qt Quick Particles:

 .. code:: qml

     import QtQuick.Particles 2.0

 To have the particles appear on the game background, we place the `ParticleSystem </sdk/apps/qml/QtQuick/Particles.ParticleSystem/>`_  type within the `Image </sdk/apps/qml/QtQuick/imageelements/#image>`_  type that displays the game background:

 .. code:: qml